 3. Add ice water 1 tablespoon at a time to the dry mixture and pulse to combine.
 Only add enough water for the dough to become sticky.

-4. Sprinkle flour on your work surface and scoop the dough out of the food processor onto the work surface.
-Begin gathering the dough into a mound and kneading it a few times to smooth it out.
+4. Sprinkle flour on your work surface and scoop the dough out of the food processor.
+Gather the dough into a mound and knead it a few times to smooth it out.

 2. Line two baking sheets with parchment paper.

 3. In a small bowl, whisk together egg and water.

 4. Lightly flour a clean work surface.